sohn21c/objRecog/README.md

 #### _JAN 2019 ~ Present_

 ## Objective
 To build a object detection system with RGB-D camera that can show both the object classification and the distance from the sensor.
-While working toward the goal, a number of detection algorithms will be reviewed and tested for performance comparison as well.
+In process of completing the pipeline, a number of detection algorithms are researched and one is selected for implementation.

 ## Video demonstration
 1. Object detection demo with YOLO (MS-COCO dataset)